Corrie Ndaba: Salford City (loan)

 On 21 August 2021, Ndaba moved on loan to League Two team Salford City.
 On 27 August, he signed a new two-year contract with Ipswich, extending his stay at the club until 2023 with the option of an additional one-year extension.
 Speaking to the East Anglian Daily Times, Ndaba said his loan move was necessary for experience; "I'm physically ready but there are a lot of things you need to learn.
 This loan will benefit me and give me a better chance", and noting that the football played is "physical but we try to play as well... it's a mixture of that and it's going to benefit me".
 On 3 April 2022, he scored his first senior goal, the opening goal in a 2–0 away win against Hartlepool United.
 At the end of Salford's season, Ndaba was voted as the Supporters' Player of the Year.
 In total, he made 30 appearances in both his natural position of centre-back and at left-back, where he earned rave reviews, and scored two goals.

-2022–23 loans
+Burton Albion, Fleetwood and Kilmarnock loans

-On 27 July, Ndaba signed a new three-year contract with Ipswich Town.
-On 19 August, Ndaba signed for Burton Albion on a season-long loan.
-On 31 January, Ndaba's loan was terminated and he joined Fleetwood Town until the end of the season.
+On 27 July 2022, Ndaba signed a new three-year contract with Ipswich Town.
+On 19 August 2022, Ndaba signed for Burton Albion on a season-long loan.
+On 31 January 2023, Ndaba's loan was terminated and he joined Fleetwood Town until the end of the season.
+On 22 June 2023, Ndaba joined Scottish Premiership side Kilmarnock on loan until the end of the 2023-24 season.

+Kilmarnock

+On 30 July 2024, Ndaba signed for Scottish Premiership Kilmarnock on a three-year deal.

+Lecce

+On 28 July 2025, Ndaba signed for Serie A club Lecce on an initial three-year deal for an undisclosed fee.